Earth Science News

 Since the start of this season, ANGUCH has recorded about 50 weather-related deaths

-The People's Daily said 15 workers and a project manager were at the site on the bridge spanning the Yellow River in Qinghai province when the rope snapped at around 3:00 am on Friday.
+The People's Daily newspaper said 15 workers and a project manager were on-site at the time.

-The bridge on the Sichuan-Qinghai Railway is the world's largest-span double-track railway continuous steel truss arch bridge, according to the report.
+The bridge on the Sichuan-Qinghai Railway is the world's largest-span double-track continuous steel truss arch bridge, according to People's Daily.

-It is also China's first railway steel truss arch bridge spanning the Yellow River -- the country's second longest -- the report said.
+It is also China's first railway steel truss arch bridge to span the Yellow River -- the country's second-longest -- the report said.

-Images published on the People's Daily website showed the partially built bridge, its middle section yet to be completed, with two giant scaffolding towers and several cranes alongside it.
+Images published on state media show the partially built bridge with its middle section missing and two giant scaffolding towers and several cranes alongside it.

-Industrial accidents are fairly common in China due to vague regulation and lax safety standards.
+Industrial accidents are fairly common in China due to vague regulations and lax safety standards.

 Related Links